arpitchakladar/better-containers/README.md

 # Better Containers
-A Firefox extension to assign tabs to specific containers.
+A Firefox extension to better manage containers.